mjordan/islandora_riprap/README.md

    1. Optionally, you can locate the new "Fixity Auditing" field to any position you want in the Media table.
    1. Click on the "Save" button to save the change to the View.

-Now, when you click on the "Media" tab in an Islandora object node, you will see a new column in the table showing (for now) the Fedora URL for the media file:
+Now, when you click on the "Media" tab in an Islandora object node, you will see a new column in the table showing the Fedora URL for the media file:

 ![details](docs/islandora_riprap_details.png)

-The cell in green to indicate that all fixity events for the media file were successful.
+The cell is green to indicate that all fixity events for the media file were successful.
 The "Details" link leads to a full report of the events.

 ## Current maintainer